It is the evening of the day

 A conversation I had at some point in my childhood:

 ME: Does anybody?

-ADULT: Nobody who matters
+DAD: Nobody who matters

 ME: But what about all those red banners at the May Day parade?

-ADULT: Think about Communists as gangsters who took over a country and are tricking some people, and forcing those who can’t be fooled, into believing in Communism so that they can keep their power.
+DAD: Think about Communists as gangsters who took over a country and are tricking some people, and forcing those who can’t be fooled, into believing in Communism so that they can keep their power.

 So it is with Progressive ideology.
 Like peeling an onion: under the layers of egalitarian language you find the robber-barons co-opting Leftism as acid to dissolve competing social structures, on down to the most organic social unit, the family.
 Their goal is one world, one race, one elite.
 Those oligarchs, in turn, are supported by jealous nobodies who proselytize the egalitarian creed to knock down those they envy, by opportunists who angle for rank under the new order, and finally, by sincere idealists who believe in Progress.